Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Numerical Evaluations

-Next, we evaluate our channel models in depicting the eigenvalues of the true channel matrix.
-The element spacing is selected as $0.05 \lambda$, and $\vartheta_v$ is fixed as $90^{o}$ with other angles kept unchanged.
-We test the number of transmit/receive elements as $N = 9 \times 9, M = 3 \times 3$ and $N = 21 \times 21, M = 7 \times 7$, respectively.
-First, we observe from Fig. \ref{fig:GCM_SU_EVD_Comparison}(a) that when the TX-RX distance is $0.1 \lambda$, even if CD-CM and CI-CM fail to fit the exact channel in its eigenvalues, however, they can well capture the trend of eigenvalues as that of the exact channel.
-Afterwards, comparing among Fig. \ref{fig:GCM_SU_EVD_Comparison}(a)(b)(c), as the TX-RX distance varying from $0.1 \lambda$ to $0.5 \lambda$ and $5 \lambda$, we see that both CD-CM and CI-CM fit the exact channel well in eigenvalues and eigenmodes.
+First, we observe from Fig. \ref{fig:Main_EigenValue_Demon}(a) that when the TX-RX distance is $2.4427 \lambda$ ($0.3$ meters), even if the extremely short distance, CD-CM and CI-CM can well fit the INT-CM in its eigenvalues and eigenmodes.
+Afterwards, comparing among Fig. \ref{fig:Main_EigenValue_Demon}(a)(b)(c), as the TX-RX distance varies from $2.4427 \lambda$ to $10.1803 \lambda$ and $39.2 \lambda$, we see that both CD-CM and CI-CM fit the INT-CM more and more accurate in eigenvalues and eigenmodes.
 Moreover, for shorter distances, more eigenmodes are introduced than those of longer distance, contributing to more independent transmission channels, even in LoS cases.
-From each individual demonstration of Fig. \ref{fig:GCM_SU_EVD_Comparison}(a)(b)(c), we get that large number of transmit/receive elements facilitates more eigenmodes than that of small number of transmit/receive elements within a proper range of distance.
+From each individual demonstration of Fig. \ref{fig:Main_EigenValue_Demon}(a)(b)(c), we get that a large number of transmit/receive elements facilitate more eigenmodes than those of a small number of transmit/receive elements within a proper range of distance.

 The above evaluations show the effectiveness of our channel models in capturing the essence of the true wireless channel.